RoldSI/simonsure.com/content/projects-events.md

 This showcases some of the projects I have worked on in recent years.
 If you have any questions or want to learn more, please [reach out](/contact).

-Currently, I am working on FLIZAR, an AI-powered exam prepration tool for students and lectureres.
+While studying I provide my notes and preparation scripts online.
+You can find those [here](/ethz).

 Also, I participate in and am always on the lookout for Hackathons (and other events).
-If you can recommand any hackathon or event, please [let me know](/contact).
+If you can recommand any hackathon or event (globally), please [let me know](/contact).

 # Projects
 - [FLIZAR](/posts/2023/projects/flizar/)